Subgingival Hair

 The hair found impacted in your bulldog gums and palate is secondary to licking and grooming of hair body parts

-There are a number of medical and emotional bulldog medical conditions that can lead to excessive obsessive licking and grooming, I listed below the most common ones:
+There are several medical and emotional bulldog medical conditions that can lead to excessive obsessive licking and grooming, I listed below the most common ones:

 BULLDOG GINGIVAL HAIR EXCESSIVE GROOMING & LICKING